nytlabs/streamtools/README.md

 Streamtools is the result of three sets of observations we've been making in the NYT R&D lab for a while now.
 These are:
-* *The world is nonstationary.* In the past our analysis was typically based on a snapshot of available data, and in so doing we would forget, for a moment, that the underlying system is constantly changing.
-We call this assumption the 'stationarity' assumption, and it's a pretty common one.
+* *The world is nonstationary.* In the past our analysis was typically based on a snapshot of available data, and we would forget, for a moment, that the underlying system is constantly changing.
+We call this assumption the '[stationarity](http://en.wikipedia.org/wiki/Stationary_process)' assumption, and it's a pretty common one.
 However, as far as assumptions go, it's not a particularly needed one, and can lead to some poor modelling. blind to
 * *All data starts off life as a stream.* Every sensor collects data